sondretordal/motion-lab/qualisys/README.md

 # Usage
-This project is intended to be used together with the Qualisys Track Manager found on the Qualisys PC inside the Motion Laboratory (PC3 on the KVM switch.
+This project is intended to be used together with the Qualisys Track Manager found on the Qualisys PC inside the Motion Laboratory (PC3 on the KVM switch).

 # Remote Data Trnasfer to Beckhoff CX2040
 * Execute "RTClientExample.exe" found in the install directory of the Qualisys Track Manager SW.
 After starting the Track Manager project.